BIMSBbioinfo/bimsbbioinfo.github.io/hackathon2015.markdown

 making and using bioinformatics tools.
 Participants are encouraged to work on problems related to RNA bioinformatics, though other bioinformatics research problems are also welcome.
-There is no restriction on which programming languages or frameworks (such as galaxy) is used for development as long as it is open source.
+There is no restriction on which programming languages or frameworks (such as galaxy) are used for development as long as developed tools are open source.

 <div class="large-8 columns large-centered panel">
   <span class="date">14-15 September 2015</span>